lorabit/CMPS245HW2/README.md

 # CMPS245HW2 - Topic model on Twitter
 Yanan Xie, Ziqiang Wang

+## Run and test

+Simply run `main.py` to have the clustering results in the console.

+## Submissions
+Qualitative evaluation: `Qualitative Evaluation.txt`

+Top 10 words in topics: `topwords.txt`

 ## Preprocessing and lexical normalization of tweets

 As the first step, we remove all @user and trailing hashtags after tokenizing with nltk.
 And then we apply lexicon normalization of our own implementation on the sentences.
 Finally, we remove stop words to form the dataset to feed the clustering algorithm.